daniisaahir/DinoMailer/README.md

 # DinoMailer
-Uses PHP mail() function, works great on both desktop and mobile.
+Uses PHP mail() function, works great on both desktop and mobile

 # Feature
-*You can use any email you desire.
+*You can use any email you desire

 *Send count

-*Upload multiple files.
+*Upload multiple files

 # Video